 According to Ar.
 Kumaran, with electrochromic glass and liquid crystals, we are able to create media façades that are responsive, expressive informative and in some cases entertaining.
 It could be an expressive architecture with environmentally-conscious, sustainable design – both for interiors and exteriors Ar.
 Mehta notes that the term interactivity relates to human experience with an intelligent, responsive building system.
 Through artificial intelligence and machine learning, this interactive architecture causes an intelligent response.

 According to Ar.
 Singh, Switchable glass technology is becoming very popular in India, where the glass changes its tint/opacity depending on the amount of light and heat falling on its exterior surface.
 However, these prefabricated units are available in the market which have a size limitation.
 Motorised Shading devices reduce the amount of light directly falling on the glass surface, therefore reducing the heat travelling within the building, adds Singh.

 According to Kamil, bioclimatic architecture is an important new international design trend that can help to reduce building energy requirements and dependency on external resources.
 Bioclimatic façade architecture is about designing buildings and spaces, both the interior and exterior, but ensuring local climatic conditions are utilised to improve thermal and visual comfort.

 Interactive Façades – Responsive & Expressive

-An example of interactive media façade (courtesy G-Smatt)
+An example of an interactive media façade (courtesy G-Smatt)

-The term interactive façade is self-explanatory – façades that are expressive, responsive, can change the appearance on demand and interact in ways that allow it to function as more than just a simple building envelope.
+The term interactive façade is self-explanatory – façades that are expressive, and responsive, can change their appearance on demand and interact in ways that allow them to function as more than just a simple building envelope.